CaturAgeng/CRUD-With-React-Express-MySQL/README.md

 ## Note :

-To run Backend and Frontend together, i install concurrently in folder root (CRUD-With-React-Express-MySQL)
+To run Backend and Frontend together, i install concurrently in folder root (CRUD-With-React-Express-MySQL).
+And to run write "npm run dev" in terminal